 2. Commanding Officer’s Inter-service Commission Endorsement Letter (conditional release from parent service): example.

-5. Personal Motivation Statement: up to a one page essay (500 words) on why you want to be a SEAL officer.
-Beyond this general guidance, the essay is your chance to highlight your strengths, accomplishments, and experiences that enhance your application.
+3. Personal Motivation Statement: up to a one page (500 words) letter on why you want to be a SEAL officer.
+Beyond this general guidance, the letter is your chance to highlight your strengths, accomplishments, and experiences that enhance your application.
 It is recommended that you include athletic endeavors, specifically collegial sports played and leadership positions held, along with language expertise and cultural experiences.

-8. Resume or Curriculum Vitae is recommended but not mandatory.
+8. Resume or Curriculum Vitae.
 There is no specific format required.
 Include accurate contact information.